 I decided to take this very same journey, beginning my time in wind-chilled Seattle, before arriving in the gold-tipped city of San Francisco.
 An adventure spanning over 1,000 miles and three states, this Pacific Northwest road trip featured radically changing landscapes, rising temperatures and some of America’s most beautiful cities.

 Although perhaps a little different to traditional PNW routes, the itinerary that I eventually settled upon – and the one you’ll find below – brought together two wholly different experiences; blending formidable mountain ranges with majestic forests, and the valleys of Oregon’s coastline with the climbing hills of San Francisco.

-I hope the itinerary below sees you also driving Seattle to San Francisco, leading you down a coastline that, in my opinion, might just be the most beautiful in the world.
+I hope the itinerary below inspires you to drive from Seattle to San Francisco, leading you down a coastline that, in my opinion, might just be the most beautiful in the world.

 Planning your Seattle to Francisco Road Trip

 However, conscious that we wanted to spread this journey out, we dedicated nine days to driving Seattle to San Francisco, which included five different stops along the way.

 However, if you’ve had a chance to read my guide to planning your own Pacific Northwest road trip, you’ll see that I (on reflection) would definitely set aside at least a fortnight for this journey.

 Booking a Hire Car

 A car will, of course, be crucial when driving Seattle to San Francisco.
 To avoid higher prices, be sure to book your car ahead of time.

 A quick note: as you’ll be driving Seattle to San Francisco and therefore dropping your hire car back at a different location, the price of hire will be more expensive (also known as a ‘one-way’ fee).